FredHutch/coop/_drafts/sci-software.md

 ## Making sense of posts sent from GitHub

 If you're not familiar with GitHub it can be a little disorienting when you first look at the `#scientific-software` channel.
-The automated posts from GitHub look a little different than standard messages sent from other Slack users.
+The automated posts from GitHub look a little different than the standard messages sent from other Slack users.

 ### Lets break down a post!